ChhavikKapoor20/kj-review-assistant/README.md

 ## 7. How the review generation works

 This is a **grammar assistant, not an AI review generator**.
-It never invents anything the customer didn't select.
+It never invents anything the customer didn't select, and it never assumes anything about who the customer is.

 1. There are four pools of pre-written sentence fragments: ~40 **introductions**, ~40 **purchase sentences**, ~40 **appreciation sentences**, and ~30 **endings** (a small share of which naturally mention "Vishnu Garden" or "West Delhi" — about 1 in 8 reviews).
+   Every line uses only "I", "We", "My family", or "Recently" as its subject — nothing gendered or relationship-specific.
 2. When the customer taps "Generate & Copy Review," the app randomly picks one sentence from each pool, fills in the customer's actual selections, and joins them into one paragraph.
-3. If the customer added a personal note, it's appended as-is (lightly cleaned up for capitalisation and punctuation).
-4. The app checks the result is roughly 40–80 words; if a random combination comes out too short or too long, it tries a few more combinations and keeps the best-fitting one.
+3. The app checks the result is roughly 40–80 words; if a random combination comes out too short or too long, it tries a few more combinations and keeps the best-fitting one.
-5. Because sentences are mixed and matched from four independent pools, there are thousands of possible combinations — no two customers are likely to get the same wording, even with the same purchase.
+4. Because sentences are mixed and matched from four independent pools, there are thousands of possible combinations — no two customers are likely to get the same wording, even with the same purchase.